ansible/ansible/rst/playbooks2.rst

     - name: add user testuser2
       action: user name=testuser2 state=present groups=wheel

-In a future release, the yum and apt modules will use with_items to execute fewer package manager transactions.
+The yum and apt modules use with_items to execute fewer package manager transactions.

 Selecting Files And Templates Based On Variables